 Just about any electronic has an extra cash value for most companies Trade-In Programs.
 Most electronic gadgets are obviously worth something, but don't limit your treasure hunt: laptop computers, tablets, smart phones, smart home devices, gaming accessories, wireless routers, android device, smart televisions and broken electronics all have potential value.

 Working: Like New or Very Good Condition

 If you have an electronic device that is pretty much in brand-new condition, like the way it came out of the box -- and that means that all the features work, the casing or screen isn't cracked or scratched and particularly if you still have the documentation and even the original packaging -- you might want to try to sell it directly to someone else.
 From social media to old-fashioned newspaper ads or even mini-posters on bulletin boards, you can try to reach out and find someone who would be willing to pay a fair price for what is, after all, still a pretty good machine, if not cutting-edge.
 Don't forget to offer any games or software that can be used on the device; they make the item even more valuable.

 Don't want to go through the hassle?
-Go online and use a search engine to find a commercial buyer; search "video game trade in" or whatever the item may be.
+Go online and use a search engine to find a commercial buyer; search "video game trade in service" or whatever the item may be.
 Some larger companies are USell, TheOldSchoolGameVault, Gazelle and BuyMyTronics, but there will be others.
 The electronics in the greatest demand are video game consoles (and games) and mobile devices, but they usually also buy other digital devices as well.
 Most of these buyers will have an instant cash price listed, but these offerings depend upon the condition of the item; their firm, final offer will depend upon what they receive when you ship the items to them.
 Before you commit, shop around and see who offers the best prices.

 Poor or Trashed Condition